-The submitted manuscript is original and has not been published in a similar form or with generally the same content in an ISSN/ISBN-registered journal respectiv book before, that it is not under consideration for publication elsewhere, that its publication has been approved by all the authors and that the authors have full authority to enter into this agreement.
+The submitted manuscript is original and has not been published in a similar form or with generally the same content in an ISSN/ISBN-registered journal respectively book before, that it is not under consideration for publication elsewhere, its publication has been approved by all the authors and that the authors have full authority to enter into this agreement.

-They warrant and represent that they have the full power and authority to enter into and execute this agreement and to convey the rights granted herein, and that such rights are not now subject to prior assignment, transfer or other encumbrance.
+They warrant and represent that they have the full power and authority to enter into and execute this agreement and to convey the rights granted herein and that such rights are not now subject to prior assignment, transfer, or other encumbrance.
 This also applies to the text and photo originals attained from other sources (for which the authors have secured the right to reproduce any material that has already been published or copyrighted elsewhere).

 In the event that the parties to this agreement, either individually or collectively, are held responsible for damages or the costs of a legal process undertaken by a third party as a result of the authors’ actions under points 1, 2, 3, and 4, the authors agree to release the publisher from the claims of the third party and to compensate the publisher for any resulting legal costs.

-- They have read and accepted the "Author Guidelines" at http://www.seejph.com/index.php/seejph/about/submissions.
+They have read and accepted the "Author Guidelines" at http://www.seejph.com/index.php/seejph/about/submissions.

-- They agree to the following license and copyright agreement:
+They agree to the following license and copyright agreement: